The Adams 12 Advanced Academic & Gifted Services Department welcomes you back to school. We are excited to embark on this new year with you.

 All Gifted students will accomplish challenging post-secondary work/force goals and become productive, creative citizens capable of succeeding in their area of strength. --CDE

 Our mission is to serve the academic needs of gifted and advanced learners, while supporting their unique social-emotional needs in a nurturing environment.
 We are dedicated to providing instruction that challenges and motivates gifted and talented (GT) learners to achieve at an optimal level.
 Programming is based on gifted best practices and is designed to help students navigate their growth and develop their full potential.
-Schools may implement programming options differently to meet the needs of their students.

 Core Beliefs About GT